cariad/bounden/docs/regions/region.md

 ### Construction examples

-Given a one-dimensional volume with an integer axis, this code describes the region that starts at `(2)` and is 3 units wide:
+Given one-dimensional space with an integer axis, this code describes the region that starts at `(2)` and is 3 units wide:

 ```python
 from bounden import Region